 Tip For best results, use genuine ColorSpan media.
+All ColorSpan media is provided on two-inch cores in lengths to ensure accurate media advance.

 Do not store or rest a media roll on either end before loading it onto a spool.
 This could result in an indentation on the edge of the media, which can be struck by the printhead carriage during printing.